 Below: 1st photo - The inflorescence is an elongated panicle.
 Leaves are on the stem only.
 2nd & 3rd photos - The panicle stalk, flower stalks and the calyx all have fine hair, as does the stem, which becomes hard and reddish at maturity.

-Notes: Biennial Gaura is relatively new arrival in the Garden.
-It is not indigenous and has not been reported on any previous Garden census.
+Notes: Biennial Gaura is relatively new arrival in the Upland Garden.
+It is not indigenous but was originally planted in the Garden by Eloise Butler on Oct.
+14, 1930 with plants from Delphi Indiana.
 Two species of Gaura are found in Minnesota, the current species and G. coccinea, Scarlet Gaura (Scarlet Beeblossom).
 A third - G. mollis, Velvetweed, has been reported but never collected and the DNR does not even list it on their species list.
 G. coccinea is more widespread; G. biennis has only been collected in Hennepin, Ramsey and Houston counties and is listed on the DNR 'watch list'.
 In North America it is a plant of the eastern half, east of the Mississippi River excepting Florida and New England.
 In Canada it is known in Ontario and Quebec.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.